iyonr/ndn-ddos-ifa/README.md

 Custom version of NS-3 and specified version of ndnSIM needs to be installed.

-The code should also work with guarantee for ndnSIM version 1.0
+The code should also work with guarantee for ndnSIM version 1.0.
+I update some of the Prerequisites steps due to in previous works by A. Afanayshev is not detail.

     mkdir ns-dev
     cd ns-dev